-Particularly loved on Sundays is Luton’s The Mall shopping centre.
-Members of The Mall receive a free gift when they spend over £50, and with stores such as Debenhams, Footlocker, Topshop and H&M, this is easily done.
-There are also some great restaurants and coffee shops for a much earnt rest.
+Particularly loved on Sundays is Luton’s The Mall shopping centre, with stores such as Footlocker, JD Sports and Primark and some great restaurants and coffee shops for a much earnt rest.

 Bury Park is just a mile away from Luton and is becoming exceedingly popular.
 It is a shopping destination championed for its market, which is home to fashion retailers, and food stalls.

-For those who fancy popping out of Luton, the Malting Shopping Centre in St Albans is just a 20-minute drive away, or 10-minute train journey.
-There are a number of loved fashion and jewellery brands, as well as the likes of Benefit, Oliver Bonas, and Hotel Chocolat.
+For those who fancy popping out of Luton, the Malting Shopping Centre in St Albans is just a 20-minute drive away, or 10-minute train journey and has a number of loved fashion and jewellery brands.

 Transport Links Luton